top of page

 Peter Vosbikian

-Vosbikian credits his parents for creating a nurturing environment and for instilling not only strong family values and bonds but also pride in their Armenian culture, especially its music for which the Vosbikian name is renown.
-Throughout his adult life, he has been actively involved in philanthropic and cultural initiatives supporting education, community development and preservation of Armenian history and Armenia.
-He is a past Board Chairman and Life Trustee of the Armenian Assembly of America and together with his wife of 62 years, Irene, have been ardent supporters of the Armenian Sisters Academy since its inception.
-They are blessed with four children and 11 grandchildren.
+Throughout his adult life, Vosbikian has remained actively involved in philanthropic and cultural initiatives that support education, community development and preservation of Armenian history and the Armenian Homeland.
+He is a past Board Chairman and Life Trustee of the Armenian Assembly of America and together with his wife Irene, have been ardent supporters of the Armenian Sisters Academy in Radnor, Pennsylvania since its inception.